View Description +

 On Noise is a video essay which explores the aesthetics of noise and its relationship to mass-production.
 The project uses custom software to drive typography based on incoming synthesizer data.
 Through this technique, the project uses noise and rhythm to tell a narrative.
 The video essay was featured in the Sol Koffler Gallery as part of the RISD Graphic Dedsign MFA Biennial 2023.

-→ On Noise
+→ On Noise video link

 Technology: TouchDesigner, After Effects, Ableton Live